Burgundy or Maroon?

-Burgundy or Maroon - do you know which is which?
-And how to distinguish between Warm and Cool shades?
+Burgundy or Maroon - do you know which is which and do you know how to recognize the one for you?

 Red is a primary color with no undertone, but when another color is added it takes on an undertone of either Warm or Cool.